Accessibility Guide

 If your mobility is limited, most of the stations along the West Somerset Railway are accessible to you.
-The exception to this is Doniford Halt which has a small uneven gravel path leading down from a road embankment with gated entrance (and no car parking).
+The exception to this is Doniford Halt which has no car parking and two access points, which are both uneven-gravel surfaces.

 Please arrive with at least 25 minutes to spare for boarding.
 Restrict your speed to 2 mph for the safety of both yourself and other passengers.
 Please keep away from the platform edge until you are boarding a train.
-Please be aware, some platform edges slope towards the track for drainage purposes.
-Extra care will be needed.
+Please be aware, some platform edges slope towards the track for drainage purposes and therefore extra care will need to be taken.

 Toilets Cafe Shop